cysouw/graphicalgrammar/text/german.md

 ### Pfannkuchen (1914) *Periodenbau in Goethe und Schiller* {#sec:pfannkuchen1914}

 Wilhelm Pfannkuchen (born 1887) wrote a dissertation in Giessen with Otto Behagel [@pfannkuchen1914].
 I have not been able to find any further reliable information about his biography.^[Pfannkuchen writes in his dissertation that he started teaching at the Ludwig-Georgs-Gymnasium in Darmstadt in 1914 [@pfannkuchen1914: 67].
 The yearbook of that Gymnasium for 1915 notes that he is let go to become the director of a private school, see page 10 of <https://nbn-resolving.org/urn:nbn:de:hbz:061:1-718811>.
 Pfannkuchen appears to have edited some plays by Schiller in 1930.
 There is an entry for a Dr. phil.
 Wilhelm Pfannkuchen in the Addressbook of Gotha in 1949 <http://www.adressbuecher.net/addressbook/entry/54747dd11e6272f5d1ca01dc>.]
 Pfannkuchen's dissertation *Periodenbau in Goethes und Schillers größeren Dichtungen* is basically a long list of references to sentences in the works of Goethe and Schiller, organised by the structure of their subordination.
 For complex sentences, consisting of three or more clauses, he uses a graphical display to illustrate their structure [@pfannkuchen1914: 39-63].
-He cites various previous authors who use a graphical display with similar goals [viz. @lehmann1852; @diringer1878; @gelbe1880; @kern1883a], but in the end Pfannkuchen's graphics are a new combination of these widespread ideas.
+He cites various previous authors who use a graphical display with similar goals [viz. @lehmann1852; @diringer1878; @gelbe1880; @kern1883a; @schulze1883 as discussed here previously], but in the end Pfannkuchen's graphics are a new combination of these widespread ideas.

 An example of Pfannkuchen's graphical analysis is shown in [@fig:pfannkuchen1914_60] for the *Periode* from Friedrich Schiller in [@next].
 The top-down ordering indicates depth of embedding and the left-right ordering corresponds to the actual ordering of the clauses in the sentence.
 Dots are used when a clause is separated by another clause and the plus-symbols is used for coordination.